Dr William

 Headshot credit: Tom Capon.

-Other photos: Romania’s incredible Carpathian Mountains
+Other photos: my amateur snaps of Romania’s incredible Carpathian Mountains

 RESEARCH